Converting 28 mm to Inches: A complete walkthrough

 Precision and Significant Figures

-The result of 1.102 inches is an approximation.
-The exact value would have more decimal places.
+The result of 1.Plus, the exact value would have more decimal places.
+Consider this: 10 inches) would be perfectly acceptable.
+In most everyday applications, using three significant figures (1.102 inches is an approximation.
 The number of significant figures you use in your calculation depends on the context and the precision required.
-In most everyday applications, using three significant figures (1.10 inches) would be perfectly acceptable.
-However, for scientific or engineering purposes, more significant figures might be necessary for greater accuracy.
+That said, for scientific or engineering purposes, more significant figures might be necessary for greater accuracy.

 Practical Applications of Millimeter-to-Inch Conversion